WayneGoosen/adr/README.md

 ![ADRs](https://adr.waynegoosen.com/log4brains/badge.svg)

 This repository employs [Log4Brains](https://github.com/thomvaill/log4brains/tree/master?tab=readme-ov-file#readme) to publish all Architectural Decision Records (ADRs) within it.
 These ADRs are to keep track of all decisions made across projects within my GitHub profile.
-If a project grows significantly, move all relevant ADRs to its repository.
+If a project grows significantly then all relevant ADRs will be moved to its repository.

 <img src="./images/website.png" alt="Architecture Decision Records"/>